CMCC-Foundation/ML4Fires/workflows/README.md

 ## Ophidia workflow

 <p align="justify"> Ophidia (https://ophidia.cmcc.it) is an open-source HPC framework for data-intensive analysis, exploiting advanced parallel computing techniques and smart data distribution methods.
 Ophidia exploits a client-server approach; the user can interact by means a Python module, called PyOphidia (https://pyophidia.readthedocs.io/en/latest/), using a JSON interface. </p>
 <p align="justify"> A sample workflow is coded in "fires.py" and a Python notebook 'fires.ipynb' is also provided.
-It allows to evaluate burned areas results across an ensemble of different climate models. </p>
+It allows to evaluate burned areas results across an ensemble of different climate models.
+The notebook allows also producing the maps with the results from the workflow. </p>
 <p align="justify"> The workflow includes a number of tasks for data preparation, ML model execution and data post-processing.
 In particular, given a set of input parameters (e.g. "time domain" can be set through the command line), the workflow: </p>

 <ul>